pacslab/serverless-iot-deployment/README.md

-# image-classification
+# Performance and Cost Optimization of Serverless Architectures for IoT

-Image Classification based on Functions and Microservices
+Functions vs Microservices for IoT